Kingdom Come: Deliverance II: Gameplay

+The player can navigate using a compass with location markers as well as a map which enables fast travel.
+Unlike the first game, where fast travelling featured ambushes by opponents, fast travelling features encounters with both friendly NPCs and opponents.
+The player is prompted to choose whether to interact with NPCs in fast travel encounters; for opponents this features an avoidance option which displays a percentage chance of succeeding.
+If the player accepts the encounter or fails to avoid it, fast travel will end and the player will be prompted to interact with NPCs, or for opponents, forced into a fight.

+The game features a crime and punishment system.
+The player is able to pick locks and pockets using minigames in addition to committing murder, assault and poaching.
+NPCs may spot the protagonist committing crimes or may even deduce that the protagonist is responsible for missing inventory items, and the protagonist may be arrested or violently apprehended by guards or civilians.
+When apprehended, the player may flee from or fight the guard apprehending them, choose to accept a fine, caning, human branding or time in a pillory as punishment, or they may choose to use dialogue skills to be excused for their crimes.
+The player can store items obtained through theft or looting corpses in their inventory, which are marked with a red hand symbol.

+As part of a post-release update, a hardcore mode was added.
+The hardcore mode does not allow for fast travel and does not show compass directions or the player's location on the map, as well as hiding health and stamina bars.
+Players starting a hardcore game will be prompted to choose debuffs which hinder gameplay, including diminished ability to increase skill levels.

 Synopsis

 Setting

 Modern day view of Kutná Hora.
-The game features a 15th century recreation of the city (as Kuttenberg).
+The game features a 15th-century recreation of the city (as Kuttenberg).

-Kingdom Come: Deliverance II takes place in the year 1403 in the Kingdom of Bohemia, then part of the Lands of the Bohemian Crown and of the Holy Roman Empire, in what is now the Czech Republic.
+Kingdom Come: Deliverance II takes place in 1403 in the Kingdom of Bohemia, then part of the Lands of the Bohemian Crown and of the Holy Roman Empire, in what is now the Czech Republic.
 It features both the cultural landscape of Bohemian Paradise, and the city of Kutná Hora (Note: Kutná Hora is called by its original German name "Kuttenberg" in the game.) and its surroundings.
-The game reflects Kutná Hora's status in the late Middle Ages as the second largest city in Bohemia after Prague, and one of the richest economic centers in the country due to silver mining and coinage.
+The game reflects Kutná Hora's status in the late Middle Ages as the second-largest city in Bohemia after Prague, and one of the richest economic centers in the country due to silver mining and coinage.

-Kingdom Come: Deliverance II directly follows on from the end of Kingdom Come: Deliverance, and takes place in the "turmoil of a civil war", where Wenceslaus IV fights against the invading Sigismund, King of Hungary and Croatia and his allies.
+Kingdom Come: Deliverance II directly follows on from the end of Kingdom Come: Deliverance, and takes place in the "turmoil of a civil war", where Wenceslaus IV fights against the invading Sigismund, King of Hungary and Croatia, and his allies.
 It concludes Henry's story.